-When you sign a homeowners' insurance agreement, you are agreeing to pay a deductible before you are compensated for your roof repair or replacement.
-For example, if your insurance adjuster finds $10,000 of damage to your roof and you have a $1000 deductible, the insurance will pay $9000 and you will pay $1000 to the contractor.
+When you sign a homeowners' insurance agreement, you are agreeing to pay a deductible before you are compensated for your roof replacement or repair.
+For example, if your insurance adjuster finds $10,000 of damage to your roofing material and you have a $1000 deductible, the insurance will pay $9000 and you will pay $1000 to the contractor.
 The deductible amount is your co-pay.

 Some contractors in the area have found that they get more business by covering the homeowners' deductible.
-Take caution because this practice is not legal, on both the part of the homeowner and on the part of the contractor and leads to a lower quality roof using cheaper materials.
+Take caution because this practice is not legal, both the part of homeowners and on the part of roofing contractors and leads to a lower quality roof using cheaper materials.

 According to Texas legal code Sec.
 27.01. and Sec.
 701.001., it is illegal for contractors to issue rebates or waivers for insurance deductibles.